OKThess/website/README.md

 - Implement a calendar that publicly shows all events that take place in Thessaloniki
 - Integrate all css files into one and add reset.css
-- Add button that points to the website's English version